- Cancer Information

 How to manage diarrhoea

-- Drink plenty of fluids to avoid becoming dehydrated.
-Water, diluted cordials and oral hydration drinks (e.g. Gastrolyte) are better than high-sugar drinks, alcohol, strong caffeine or very hot/cold fluids.
+- Drink plenty of water such as diluted cordials and oral rehydration solutions (e.g. Gastrolyte) to prevent dehydration.
+Avoid high-sugar drinks, alcohol, strong caffeine or very hot fluids.

-- Watch for signs of dehydration such as dark yellow urine or less frequent urination.
+- Watch for signs of dehydration such as dark yellow urine (pee) or urinating less than usual.

 - Choose foods that are low in insoluble fibre (e.g. bananas, mashed potato, white rice, white pasta, white bread, steamed chicken without skin, white fish).
 It may also help to eat foods that are high in soluble fibre (e.g. oats, barley, rye, legumes, peeled fruits and vegetables, avocado, soy products).

-- Try soy milk or lactose-free milk for a time if you develop a temporary intolerance to the natural sugar in milk (lactose).
+- Switch to soy milk or lactose-free milk for a period of time.
+Having diarrhoea may affect your ability to digest the natural sugar in milk (lactose).

 View the Cancer Council NSW editorial policy.